vishaltak/gitlab-development-kit/doc/howto/runner.md

 - Select `Edit` on the desired runner and make sure the `Run untagged jobs` is unchecked.
 Runners that have been registered with a tag may ignore jobs that have no tags.
 - Run `tail -f gitlab/log/api_json.log | grep jobs` to see if the runner is attempting to request CI jobs.
+- If you are using [Colima](https://gitlab.com/-/snippets/2259133) instead of Docker Desktop, and noticed that nothing is written to `/tmp/gitlab-runner`, you need to ensure that `/tmp/gitlab-runner` is writable by Colima.
+For further details/instructions, refer to this comment about [Troubleshooting GitLab Runner + Docker using Colima](https://gitlab.com/-/snippets/2259133#note_1123128579).